awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 You can give a CloudFront OAI access to files in an Amazon S3 bucket by creating or updating the bucket policy in the following ways:
 + Using the Amazon S3 bucket’s **Permissions** tab in the [Amazon S3 console](https://console.aws.amazon.com/s3/home)\.
 + Using [PutBucketPolicy](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketPolicy.html) in the Amazon S3 API\.
 + Using the [CloudFront console](https://console.aws.amazon.com/cloudfront/v3/home)\.
-When you add an OAI to your origin settings in the CloudFront console, you can choose **Yes, Update Bucket Policy** to tell CloudFront to update the bucket policy on your behalf\.
+When you add an OAI to your origin settings in the CloudFront console, you can choose **Yes, update the bucket policy** to tell CloudFront to update the bucket policy on your behalf\.

 If you update the bucket policy manually, make sure that you:
 + Specify the correct OAI as the `Principal` in the policy\.